Hiring a Divorce Lawyer – What are the legal costs?

 California Divorce, Spousal Support, Child Custody and Support, Collaborative Practice Overview

 Divorces in California can be emotionally taxing and very complex.
 Our office handles family law matters such as dissolution of marriage (divorce), spousal suport, child support, child custody, as well as others.
 Our attorneys will agressively fight to protect you during your dissolution or legal separation so that you can move on with your life.

 Contact The Carash Law Firm to Schedule a Consultation

 Please contact the Carash Law Firm today to set up a consultation with one of our experienced family law attorneys.
-You are also welcome to contact us via telephone at (209) 466-3344, using the form to the above right, or by using the "Contact Us" link.
+You are also welcome to contact us via telephone at (209) 992-3530, or by using the form to the above right, or by using the “Contact Us” link.